Skills Consulting Group Primary Logo

 Course Course Dates Applications Open Applications Close Training Modality

-Public Health Management 27 May to 17 June 2024 8 February 2024 at 9am NZST 8 March 2024 at 5pm NZST Training Online
+Public Health Management 17 March to 11 April 2025 16 December 2024 at 9am NZST 13 January 2025 at 5pm NZST Training Online Apply here

 Who is eligible?